Load the packages

 Because Xenium data is highly sparse in the number of genes measured per cell, it is usually not possible to identify cell types, unless the panel of genes measured incorporates specific marker genes for a specific cell type of interest, so we will not attempt to assign cell types to the clusters here.
 We also cannot use this data to apply cell-cell interaction analysis, as this also requires a more comprehensive gene panel to be measured.

-• Xenium data can be analyzed using standard Seurat workflows
+- Xenium data can be analysed using standard Seurat workflows